Edit

 Plan and manage costs for Azure App Service

-Azure App Service runs on Azure infrastructure that accrues costs when you deploy new resources.
+Azure App Service runs on Azure infrastructure, which accrues costs when you deploy new resources.
 It's important to understand that there could be other infrastructure costs that might accrue.

 When you create or use App Service resources, you're charged for the following meters:

-• You're charged an hourly rate based on the pricing tier of your App Service plan, prorated to the second.
+• An hourly rate based on the pricing tier of your App Service plan, prorated to the second.

-• The charge is applied to each scaled-out instance in your plan, based on the amount of time that the VM instance is allocated.
+• The charge is applied to each scaled-out instance in your plan, based on the amount of time that the virtual machine (VM) instance is allocated.

-• App Service certificates One-time charge at the time of purchase.
-If you have multiple subdomains to secure, you can reduce cost by purchasing one wildcard certificate instead of multiple standard certificates.
+• App Service certificates: One-time charge at the time of purchase.
+If you have multiple subdomains to secure, you can reduce costs by purchasing one wildcard certificate instead of multiple standard certificates.

-At the end of your billing cycle, the charges for each VM instance.
+At the end of your billing cycle, the charges for each VM instance appear.
 Your bill or invoice shows a section for all App Service costs.
 There's a separate line item for each meter.

-Depending on which feature you use in App Service, the following cost-accruing resources may be created:
+Depending on which feature you use in App Service, the following cost-accruing resources might be created:

-• Isolated tier A Virtual Network is required for an App Service environment and is charged separately.
+• Isolated tier: An Azure Virtual Network is required for an App Service environment and is charged separately.

-• Backup A Storage account is required to make backups and is charged separately.
+• Backup: An Azure Storage account is required to make backups and is charged separately.

 Costs that might accrue after resource deletion